astronomer/docs/astro/create-first-dag.md

 ## Step 5: Trigger your DAG on Astro

-When you deploy your Astro project, all example DAGs are paused and will not start running automatically.
-To run one of these example DAGs according to its schedule, you must unpause it from the Airflow UI.
+Newly-deployed DAGs are paused by default and will not start running automatically.
+To run one of the example DAGs in your Astro project according to its schedule, you must unpause it from the Airflow UI hosted on your Deployment.

 1. In the Deployment page of the Cloud UI, click the **Open Airflow** button.